KiaKafaei1/Data_Science_Portfolio/README.md

 investing in a business in Charlotte.

-A Comprehensive Descriptive analysis was performed on the businesses of Charlotte, investigating specifically the differences between open businesses and businesses that has had to close down.
+A Comprehensive Descriptive analysis was performed on the businesses of Charlotte, investigating specifically the differences between open businesses and businesses that has had to close shop.
 Answering the question: What insights can be drawn to help other businesses in the area remain open?

 Furthermore Predictive analysis was performed on the two KPI's:  Rating and the-number-of-reviews.